Copenhagen Opera House: Controversy

 After the inauguration of the Opera, architect Henning Larsen took the unusual step to write a critical book about the building and how it was built.
 Larsen here distances himself from the Opera and calls it a "mausoleum" for Mærsk Mc-Kinney Møller and "without comparison the most owner-infected [bygherreinficerede] 'worst-case' in my fifty years as an independent architect – squeezed between the Phantom of the Opera himself [i.e., Mærsk Mc-Kinney Møller], shipping magnates, and lawyers."
 In both Denmark and internationally it is unusual for an architect to publish such disparaging critique of one of their own buildings and of the owner who commissioned the work.
 Henning Larsen was deeply and genuinely offended by the way Mærsk Mc-Kinney Møller had treated him and his building, which the book documents in detail.
 As such the book is a rare and interesting document in terms of both architectural and cultural history.

 Transport

-Route 903 of the Copenhagen Harbour Buses shuttles between Nyhavn and the Opera from 7-23 from Monday-Friday and from 10-23 on weekends.
+Route 903 of the Copenhagen Harbour Buses shuttles between Nyhavn and the Opera from 7-23 from Monday-Friday and from 10 to 23 on weekends.
 The opera is also served by Harbour Buses Routes 901 & 902, connecting it to various other points along the harbourfront.
 Route 66 connects the Opera House to the Central Station.
 As of 2015, the end station of bus 9A is Operaen as well.